 Investment Concentration Risk - The System's investment policy specifies that investments shall be diversified with the intent to minimize the risk of large investment losses.
 The total portfolio shall be constructed in a way to provide prudent diversification with regard to the concentration of holdings in individual asset classes, issues, issuers, geographies, or industries.
-In addition, assets will be assigned to a variety of investment management firm shall be authorized to manage more than 15% of the System's assets without Board approval, with the exception of passive management where the System's assets are not held in the System's name at the System's custodian bank.
+In addition, assets will be assigned to a variety of investment managers that employ a range of investment management strategies.
+No single investment management firm shall be authorized to manage more than 15% of the System's assets without Board approval, with the exception of passive management where the System's assets are not held in the System's name at the System's custodian bank.
 In such cases, there is no concentration limit.
 As a general rule, System assets placed with an investment manager should not represent more than 10% of the total assets managed by that firm, without prior Board approval.
-As of June, 30, 2020 and 2019, the System did not hold investments in any one issuer, excluding U.S. government guaranteed investments, that represented 5% or more of the total plan net position or total investments.
+As of June, 30, 2021 and 2020, the System did not hold investments in any one issuer, excluding U.S. government guaranteed investments, that represented 5% or more of the total plan net position or total investments.